githubsheng/Reinventing-VueJS/README.md

 ## A milestone

 We have managed to organize our code into different smaller components.
 This lays a good foundation for the following development.
 There are a lot of code changes in this chapter, so be sure to check out the github code repository at least once.
-In the next chapter, we will try to implement computed property.
+In the next chapter, we will try to implement watched property.